servertastic/servertastic-api/api2.md

 ##Overview
 We offer a series of simple API calls that allow resellers to place, modify and review orders by constructing a URL that contains a number of parameters that allow Servertastic to return relevant information or perform an action on the resellers behalf.
 The returned information can be displayed as XML (default) or JSON.

-The API is organised into three services - `order`, `reselleraccount` and `products`.
+The API is organised into three services - `order`, `account` and `products`.
 The `order` web service is the most commonly used at this point as it is concerned with all operations relating to an order.
-The `reselleraccount` service concentrates on all actions related to the resellers account and will be developed further in the future.
+The `account` service concentrates on all actions related to the resellers account and will be developed further in the future.
 The `products` section simply allows all products along with related information to be pulled.

 ##Using the API
 This API is intended to be used by Servertastic customers and resellers.
 Orders placed via Servertastic Retail site can be fulfilled using the API.
 For more information on becoming a reseller please contact <team@servertastic.com> or visit <https://www.servertastic.com/resellers>.